sillsdev/TheCombine/README.md

 Notes:

 1. You must specify the `https://` or your browser will probably do a web search.
-2. On Linux, the port number will change whenever the cluster is restarted.
+2. On Linux, the port number will change whenever the cluster is reset.
+It does not change when you stop and then restart _Rancher Desktop_.
 3. _By default self-signed certificates are used, so you will need to accept a warning in the browser._

 #### Connecting to _Rancher_